rust-secure-code/cargo-auditable/PARSING.md

 Before you walk the dependency tree, make sure that the dependency graph does not contain cycles - for example, by performing [topological sorting](https://en.wikipedia.org/wiki/Topological_sorting) - and that there is only one package with `root: true`.

-(We have experimented with formats that do not allow encoding such invalid states, but they turned out no easier to work with - the same issues occur and have to be dealt with, just in different places.
+(We have experimented with formats that do not allow encoding cyclic dependencies, but they turned out no easier to work with - the same issues occur and have to be dealt with, just in different places.
 They were also less amenable to compression.)

+#### Binary parsing

+Many binary parsing libraries are not designed with security in mind, and were never expected to be exposed to malicious input.
+This makes them [trivially exploitable](https://lcamtuf.blogspot.com/2014/10/psa-dont-run-strings-on-untrusted-files.html) for arbitrary code execution.
+Binary parsing in particular is a hotbed for memory safety bugs.

+If the ELF/PE/Mach-O parser in your language is a big old pile of C, consider using our Rust library instead, which was specifically designed for resilience to malicious inputs.
+It is implemented in 100% safe Rust, including all dependencies, so it is not susceptible to such issues.

+You can do that either by calling [`rust-audit-info`](rust-audit-info/README.md) as a subprocess, or by writing bindings to the [`auditable-info`](https://docs.rs/auditable-info/) library crate using the bindigns generator for your language - just google "call Rust from $LANGUAGE".